Vortices in Black Holes

 Here $T$ is one of the generators broken by Eq.~\eqref{eq:phi} and $\theta( x )$ is the corresponding Goldstone mode.
 This ansatz gives the effective Lagrangian of two degrees of freedom ($1 / N$ effects absorbed in rescalings)

 In this effective theory, we shall be interested in the state that represents a hybrid of the following two solutions.

-The first solution \cite{Dvali:2021tez}, which serves as the basis for the black hole prototype, is a stationary spherical bubble of $SU( N - 1 ) \times U( 1 )$ vacuum embedded in $SU( N )$-invariant asymptotic space.
+The first solution \cite{Dvali:2021tez}, which serves as the basis for the black hole prototype, is a stationary spherical bubble of SU$( N - 1 ) \times \Urm( 1 )$ vacuum embedded in SU$( N )$-invariant asymptotic space.
 This solution is described by the ansatz,

 Correspondingly, the only non-trivial equation is

 This has a solution that interpolates from $\rho( 0 ) = f$ to $\rho( \infty ) = 0$.

 The bubble is stable because of the conserved charge, equal to the occupation number of the Goldstone modes, $N_{\Grm}$.
 In the thin-wall approximation,